 The 13th century castle right at the front of the old town, the Scaliger Castle looks like it appears straight out of a fairy tale.
 It is rare in the fact that it perches right by the water, stretching across the narrow peninsular and marking the entrance to the old town.

 The Scaliger family from Verona built this not to protect invasion, but from the locals as well!
 There isn’t a lot to see inside the castle, apart from the spectacular view it offers on its wall.
 You can see the entire town from the watchtower as well as Lake Garda – which is worth every penny.

 Address: Viale Guglielmo Marconi 2, 25019 Sirmione, Brescia, Italy

 Admission fee: 6 euros for adult, 2 euros concession

 Grotto of Catullus

-A Roman ruins from 1st BC to 1st AD, Augustus period, the Grotto of Catullus was once an imposing remnant of a villa at the very tip of Sirmione.
+A Roman ruin from 1st BC to 1st AD, Augustus period, the Grotto of Catullus was once an imposing remnant of a villa at the very tip of Sirmione.
 It is named after the famous poet Cattulus, though the actual owner of the place is unknown.
 The place was abandoned after some kind of disaster in the 3rd AD and it was buried underground.
 Here, you can see the ruins in all its glory with sections of columns and walls still remain standing.
-You also get a clear view of the limestone beaches below as well – in fact, I scouted out a spot to head to up there before heading down.
+You also get a clear view of the limestone beaches below as well – in fact, I scouted out a spot to head up there before heading down.

 If you are interested in the history of Sirmione and Lake Garda, they also have an exhibition hall as well as several informative videos in the visitor’s center.